Skip to main content

 Provide effective challenge

-xP&A is more than a technology installation, it is a vision of a technology-enabled finance organization.
-It offers a refreshing way to think about what the work is that finance is trying to accomplish, and how we get it done.
+xP&A is more than a technology installation, it is a vision of a technology-enabled finance organisation.
+It offers a refreshing way to think about what the work is that finance is trying to accomplish and how we get it done.
 Seizing this opportunity requires us to apply all of our FP&A skills — financial acumen and personal, plus team effectiveness, in addition to technology and data.
 The framework of integrative intelligence is designed for this.

 The full text is available for registered users.
 Please register to view the rest of the article.